A storeroom of recycled paper beads at Gahaya Links, Kigali, Rwanda.

 -- Saba (Fath Ali Khan), from "A King's Garden World"

 I have a certificate in Landscape Design from George Washington University.
-I’m also a State Department Foreign Service spouse and have lived and made gardens in five countries in Africa and in the Washington, D.C., area.
+I’ve also lived and made gardens in five countries in Africa (most recently in Kigali, Rwanda) and in the Washington, D.C., area.

 Contact me: email@example.com

 For information about copyright, permission to re-use my photos or words, or this blog's mission, please click on 'Copyright, etc.' at the top of this page.